chronicblondiee/searchctl/scripts/README.md

 # Test Scripts

-Automated testing for searchctl functionality.
+Automated testing for searchctl functionality with consistent logging and shared utilities.

 ## Quick Start